-This tomato soup is made quick and easy with the use of canned food items and the Instant Pot.
+This vegan tomato basil soup is made quick and easy with the use of canned food items and the Instant Pot.
 You’ll have steaming hot flavorful tomato soup on the table in no time at all!

 (There is a handy printable recipe card at the end of this post that contains the exact ingredients with measurements and directions.)